Carbery (barony)

-Carbery, or the Barony of Carbery, was once the largest barony in Ireland, and essentially a small, semi-independent kingdom on the southwestern coast of Munster, in what is now County Cork, from its founding in the 1230s by Donal Gott MacCarthy to its gradual decline in the late 16th and early 17th centuries.
+Carbery, or the Barony of Carbery, was once the largest barony in Ireland, and essentially a small, semi-independent kingdom on the southwestern coast of Munster, in what is now County Cork, from its founding in the 13th century by Donal Gott MacCarthy to its gradual decline in the late 16th and early 17th centuries.
 His descendants, the MacCarthy Reagh dynasty, were its ruling family.
-The kingdom officially ended in 1606 when Donal of the Pipes, 17th Prince of Carbery chose to surrender his territories to the Crown of England; but his descendants maintained their position in Carbery until the Cromwellian confiscations, following their participation in the Irish Rebellion of 1641 after which some emigrated to the Chesapeake Colonies.
+The kingdom ended in 1606 when Donal of the Pipes, 17th Prince of Carbery surrendered the lordship of Carbery to the Crown of England under the surrender and regrant mechanism.
+His descendants maintained their position in Carbery until the Cromwellian confiscations which followed their participation in the Irish Rebellion of 1641.

 Its modern descendants in name are the baronies of Carbery West and Carbery East, but Carbery once included territories from several of the surrounding baronies as well.
 To the north/northwest it shared a long and shifting border with the Kingdom of Desmond ruled by the rival MacCarthy Mor dynasty, and to the east/northeast an also shifting border with the vast Earldom of Desmond.

 However, despite its small size in comparison to its neighbours, Carbery was one of the wealthiest principalities in Ireland.
-This wealth came not, for the most part, from its predominantly rocky lands, but from its numerous excellent harbours, and greatest proximity to France and Spain.
+This wealth came not, for the most part, from its predominantly rocky lands, but from its numerous harbours and proximity to France and Spain.
 Some of the eastern portion of the principality was however quite fertile.
 The MacCarthys Reagh were reported to have the greatest income of all the Gaelic princes in Ireland.
-Only the Earls of Desmond, who were intermittently able to force the MacCarthys to pay them tribute in order to avoid continual harassment, were wealthier.
+Only the Earls of Desmond, who were intermittently able to force the MacCarthys to pay them tribute in order to avoid continual harassment, (Note: The "Earl's beeves", as they were called.
+Although consistently beaten by the MacCarthys in pitched battles, the FitzGeralds of Desmond had at any given time approximately ten times the military resources at their command available to continually harass their neighbors.
+The Prince of Carbery had between 1000 and 1200 fighting men ready at any time.
+The Earl of Desmond had 10,000.
+This added up to a species of pseudo-overlordship, but importantly the MacCarthy Reagh did not support Desmond on hostings and thus remained a sovereign prince.) were wealthier.

-Carbery is fortunate to be very well documented for a medieval Irish principality, the sources being diverse and fairly copious.

 In 1621, an Earldom of Carbery was created for John Vaughan, 1st Earl of Carbery, and this became extinct in 1713 with the death of John Vaughan, 3rd Earl of Carbery.
 Two years later, the barony was granted to the Anglo-Irish politician George Evans, whose descendants still hold the title of Baron Carbery.